nleethochawalit/GLACiAR2-master/README.md

 Requirements
 ----------

-To install ``GLACiAR``, users should download the source from GitHub.
+To install ``GLACiAR2``, users should download the source from GitHub.

 Python and SExtractor are required to run the program.
 We also recommend DS9 to visualise the images.

 We suggest users download Anaconda https://www.anaconda.com/download/ which includes all the softwares needed to run ``GLACiAR``.

-``GLACiAR`` uses a module that may not be included in most python installations, which is pysysp.
+``GLACiAR2`` uses a module that may not be included in most python installations, which is pysysp.

 Running GLACiAR
 ----------